calwoodford/anki_decks/databases/sql.md

 ###### Question 17.

-How can you refer to a column in a table?
+How can one refer to a column in a table?

 <details><summary><b>Answer</b></summary>
 <p>

-You can refer to a column in the format `tableName.columnName`.
+One can refer to a column in the format `tableName.columnName`.
 Example: `SELECT tableName.columnName FROM tableName;`

 </p>
 </details>